Over the years these little beauties have raised some eyebrows. Below are the responses I currently have to these questions.

 Because *where* the uterus is positioned in your pelvis will impact your health, especially when it’s bigger and heavier.
-For more information on this, please research the work of Dr. Rosita Arvigo, DN.
-Or, read about Maya Abdominal Massage.
+For more information on this, please research the work of Dr. Rosita Arvigo, DN, and maya abdominal massage.

 – I read about these sculptures and a social media buzz they created.
 Is it that the womb increases in weight, and not size?

 My understanding is that the womb actually does increase both.
 This is proven both scientifically and through the test of time in traditional folk healing lineages for women.